Boxing Fitness | The Complete Guide

 10: Stress relief

-The truly great thing about boxing is that pretty much anyone can have a go.
+Another benefit of boxing fitness training is that pretty much anyone can have a go.
 A pervasive misunderstanding is that, in order to train boxing, you’ve got to fight.
 This is pure poppycock.
-Many of the benefits enumerated above can be had by regularly engaging in basic boxing training.
+Many of the benefits outlined above can be achieved by regularly participating in basic boxing training.
 And that doesn’t mean you’ve got to go to a boxing gym either – which many novices find quite an intimidating experience.

-To start training like a boxer requires only four pieces of equipment: 1) a punch bag; 2) a pair of gloves; 3) hand wraps; and 4) a skipping rope.
+To start training like a boxer requires only four pieces of equipment: 1) a free standing punching bag; 2) a pair of bag gloves; 3) elasticated hand wraps; and 4) a skipping rope.
 With these items of kit (see examples below) and a few callisthenic exercises thrown in, you could easily develop admirable boxing fitness.

 And, if you access our other article – Boxing Basics | The Complete How 2 Guide – you’ll receive descriptions, tutorials and video demonstrations of the primary boxing techniques.
 That article has been designed and produced by boxers to enable the complete beginner to obtain basic pugilistic proficiency.